QijunYang1/StratFusion/README.md

 # StratFusion: Synthesizing Diverse Trading Strategies in Evolving Stock Markets

 ## Introduction
 Welcome to **StratFusion**, a pioneering project on QuantConnect that integrates a suite of innovative trading strategies.
 Our mission is to enhance market performance and reduce risks through a unique multi-strategy approach.
 We’ve meticulously crafted StratFusion by drawing from groundbreaking research in algorithmic trading, aiming to redefine the standards of stock market strategies.
+This is our [final report](https://github.com/QijunYang1/StratFusion/blob/main/Team3_Research_Paper_Math585_Fall2023.pdf).

 ## Strategy Overview
 1. **RegimeEvoVAE**: This strategy uses Evolving Variational Autoencoders tailored for specific market regimes, enabling dynamic adaptation to fluctuating market conditions.